christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 At the request of the estonian government, the UN aided in the execution and oversight during the election, which was demanded by IV politicians and the Russian Federations spokesperson.
-This established a [UN peacekeeping operation](#unfibal) to aid the process.
+This established a [UN peacekeeping operation](#unfibal) to streamline the process.
 The mission is mainly composed of bangladeshi and african troops and was largely well received as a mediating third party.

 #### 2016 - Outbreak of war